 The Request for DNA - I complied to their request

 The DNA Test

-One of the attorney's representing one of the Dodge grandchildren, requested that I submit to DNA testing.
+One of the attorney's representing one of the Dodge grandchildren requested that I submit to DNA testing.

 The University Of Michigan hospital claiming the results were no longer on file that they had perhaps been misplaced?
 The hospital admits that a file folder was found.
 However, it was found to be empty.
 I still have the registration card I was given, and the document I signed giving permission to do collect blood and hair.
 I feel the results were never used in court or given to me due to the fact the test results were in my favor.
 Possible the results were conclusive evidence that I was the daughter of John Dodge.
 I could not possibly afford to request a DNA test be done on my behalf.
-Plus, I am not sure anyone in the Dodge family would cooperated with a donor sample from their side of the gene pool?"
+Plus, I am not sure anyone in the Dodge family would cooperate with a donor sample from their side of the gene pool?"

 The Court Proceedings Drag on For Eight Years

 Mom at times was very weary over the long court battle.
 However, she didn't give up.

 "The Court Proceedings Drag On And On All The Way To The Court Of Appeals.
 "My battle continued in for eight long years, and went on to set a precedent, and changed the laws on obtaining adoption records in the State of Michigan.

 I could not list the many twist's and turns of the actual court hearings.
 I always felt added frustration after each hearing was over.
 It was hard to sit through these hearings, and be belittled, and degraded by the statements made by the opposing attorney's.
 "What rock has she climbed out from under."
 Stands out as one insult that was very cutting.
 My family and I stood steadfast."